se-for-sci/se-for-sci.github.io/slides/week-07-2.md

 }
 ```

-Don't do this, especially in C++!
+Don't do this in C++!
+Better solution next.

-What happens if the middle line throws an error and you catch it later>
+What happens if the middle line throws an error and you catch it later?

 ---